 Rethink the Utility Nexus and Support Distributed Generation and Renewables

 While it’s easy to think of our current system of centralized power generation and massive grids as a permanent fact of life, the vertically integrated utility has only been around since the 1930s.
-(See the energy journal, Burn, for a fascinating history of the grid.)
 The fact is, our means of receiving the energy we use on a daily basis has evolved continually since the beginning of the last century.
 It should come as no surprise that we’re in for even bigger changes.

 The move to renewables, energy storage and demand response will necessitate a complete rethinking of the centralized utility business model.
 This is a moment of incredible opportunity.
 Let’s embrace it and start envisioning the energy generation models that work for a robust clean energy economy.

 Frankly, we’re not going to hit our energy targets if we retain our current building-by-building focus.
 It’s time to scale up.
 The first 15 years of the 21st century were about making huge leaps in the science of building performance.
 For the next 15 years, we need to think bigger.
 It’s time to scale up.
 There are great programs out there dedicated to doing just that: from the 2030 Districts built around very specific energy goals, to holistic, process-oriented community regeneration platforms like EcoDistricts and the Living Communities Challenge.
 These and other programs differ in their specifics, but they are all dedicated to looking at how the built environment can be reimagined to share resources on the neighborhood scale.
 We’re also excited to continue our focus on portfolios, through projects like our Community Building Renewal efforts with the Northwest Energy Efficiency Alliance and the City of Boise and our consulting on building prototypes that scale nationally and/or globally (stay tuned for a Q1 announcement).